brianpatrick/cosmic-view-life/README.md

-### `./data/archive`
+## `./catalogs_raw`

-Archived datasets used in early trial visualizations.
+Datasets used in early visualizations.
 Not guaranteed to work properly as data formats and processing algorithms have changed quite a bit over the course of the project, so these will not be described in detail.

 ## `./integrate_tree_to_XYZ`